Back

 The final concept designs for each section can be downloaded from the documents section on this page.

-Further information on the background work involved in the concept design stage can be viewed in the Concept Design Report available to download from the documents section of this webpage or within the project Story Map which was prepared for the public consultation held on the project.
+Further information on the background work involved in the concept design stage can be viewed within the project Story Map or in the Concept Design Report available to download from the documents section of this webpage which was prepared for the public consultation held on the project.

 Consultation